SolitudePy/LinuxForensicsLearn/Subjects/2. Linux Logs/Logs.md

 Records information about services and processes that start during boot.
 Helpful for identifying boot-time errors and tracking service initialization.
 - **Path**: `/var/log/cron` stores information about `cron` jobs which are tasks configured to run on a set schedule.
 An example would be an operation that runs every **Sunday at 4:00AM** to perform data backups.
 The information captured in the cron log verifies if a task runs as scheduled as well as the output results from the job.
 - **Path**: `/var/log/lastlog`
 A binary file that records the last login time for each user.
-You can view its contents using the `lastlog` command:
+You can view its contents using the `lastlog` command
  - **Path**: `/var/log/btmp`
 Logs all failed login attempts, useful for identifying brute-force attacks.
 View this file with the `lastb` command(you can use `last -f `to specify other file).
 - **Path**: `/var/log/wtmp`